divye-gupta/vaani/README.md

 # Vaani

 - This project was bootstrapped with ReactJS
-- Firebase is udes to provide backend and additional auth support
+- Firebase is used to provide backend and additional auth support
 - symbl.ai is used to provide processing background and AI assistance

 ## Our Vision